Axway/amplify-central/content/en/docs/connect_manage_environ/connect_gitlab_repository/ground_agent_setup.md

 GITLAB_REPOSITORY_SPEC_FILTERS=".*.json$,.*.yaml$,.*.xml$"
 ```

 These settings will configure the agent to look only for files that end in `json`, `yaml`, or `xml`.
-Furthermore only the folders named `rest-apis` and `wsdl-apis` will be searched.
+Furthermore, only the folders named `rest-apis` and `wsdl-apis` will be searched.